 A VAD coordinator is a registered nurse specially trained to provide care for patients who receive a ventricular assist device.
 The VAD coordinator provides education about the device, monitors your progress in the hospital, and provides follow-up care coordination once you are discharged.

-A physical therapist will visit you through all phases of transplantation.
-While awaiting transplant, he or she will teach you exercises that are the most beneficial to maintaining your strength leading up to the surgery, and may refer you to a rehabilitation program in the early weeks after transplant.
+A physical therapist will visit you through all phases of heart transplantation.
+While awaiting transplant, he or she will teach you exercises that are the most beneficial to maintaining your strength leading up to surgery and may refer you to a rehabilitation program in the early weeks after transplant.

-The transplant process can be an emotionally difficult time for patients and their families.
-Your transplant psychologist’s main role as a member of the team is to conduct an initial psychosocial evaluation and provide supportive follow-up throughout the waiting, recovery, and rehab phases of transplant.
+The heart transplant process can be an emotionally difficult time for patients and their families.
+Your transplant psychologist’s main role as a member of the heart transplant team is to conduct an initial psychosocial evaluation and provide supportive follow-up throughout the waiting, recovery and rehab phases of transplant.

-It is important for you to understand the medications you will need following transplant to help ensure success as a transplant recipient.
+It is important for you to understand the medications you will need following your heart transplantation to help ensure success as a transplant recipient.
 The pharmacist will evaluate all prescribed drugs, monitor side effects, and watch for any possible drug interactions.
 Your transplant pharmacist will also assist with the monitoring and adjustments of your anti-rejection medications.

-The financial coordinator will help you understand the cost of transplantation, explain your insurance benefits, and assist you in identifying resources that may be available to you.
-The financial coordinator works with your insurance case manager to make sure you are approved for a heart transplant and pre-certified for hospital admission, and assist the team with the financial aspects of your follow-up care.
+The financial coordinator will help you understand the cost of heart transplantation, explain your insurance benefits and assist you in identifying resources that may be available to you.
+The financial coordinator works with your insurance case manager to make sure you are approved for a heart transplant and pre-certified for hospital admission..

 Palliative Care Coordinator

-Heart failure is a chronic, life-limiting illness.
-In addition to the physical and emotional issues, you and your family may also have to make difficult decisions regarding your care.
+You and your family may have to make difficult decisions regarding your care.
 The palliative care coordinator is a specialized nurse focused on improving the quality of life for both you and your family.
-Regardless of your treatment choice, the coordinator will work with you and the transplant team to support you and your wishes.
+Regardless of your treatment choice, the coordinator will work with you and the heart transplant team to support you and your wishes.

 Administrative and Management Team

-The transplant administrative team helps to manage the team and processes surrounding transplant to ensure they flow smoothly as you transition from pre-transplant candidate to transplant recipient.
-The transplant management team works closely with the hospital to ensure that our dedicated transplant team consistently delivers comprehensive, quality-driven health care.
+The transplant administrative team helps to manage the heart transplant team and processes surrounding heart transplantation to ensure they flow smoothly as you transition from pre-transplant candidate to transplant recipient.
+The transplant management team works closely with the hospital to ensure that our dedicated team consistently delivers comprehensive, quality-driven health care.

 All Medical Specialties